mikalv/nact/README.md

 });
 ```

 To stop an actor, you can call stop on the actor object e.g. `actor.stop()`.
 If you want to immediately terminate the actor, you can call `actor.terminate()`.
 These two methods are quite ungraceful, and often a better alternative is to shutdown the actor from the inside.
-If you spawned the actor using spawnFixed, you can stop the actor function after receiving a message, by returning `false`.
+If you spawned the actor using spawnFixed, you can stop the actor function after by returning `false` in response to a message.
 If you instead created the actor using the spawn command, stopping the actor is as simple as not returning the next handler function.

 Using spawn:
 ```js